wbuS/EazfuscatorRMT/README.md

-Just Drag n Drop EXE
-After protected with Eazfuscator trial version just drag into EazRemoveTrial.exe So you can use it forever not for 7 days, Working with lastest version
+After protected with Eazfuscator trial version then drag your protected file into EazRemoveTrial.exe So you can use it forever not for 7 days, Working with lastest version